In one of the various dental groups I follow on Facebook, a very good question came up.

 Option 1: Set up your DirectDental account and post dental temp jobs for free!

-It is completely free to hire from DirectDental.
+Using DirectDental is free for the first 7 days.
 Post jobs for dental temps in the various positions you need and keep their contact info so you can call them when you need them.